 The entire concept of The Falcon and the Winter Soldier is born from one of the most memorable moments in the Marvel Cinematic Universe – the moment in Captain America: Civil War when Sam Wilson (Anthony Mackie) and Bucky Barnes (Sebastian Stan), are squished in the backseat of a beat up car while Sharon Carter (Emily VanCamp) and Steve Rogers (Chris Evans) share an intimate moment.

 A lot has happened, both in universe and in the real world, since that film was released in 2016.
 Of course, for Wilson and Barnes, the two characters went through the apocalyptic events of 2019’s Avengers: Endgame, which ended with Rogers passing the torch to his two best friends.
 The Falcon and the Winter Soldier picks up about six months after the events of Endgame, and our titular heroes are left with the harsh reality of going back to the real world.
-In the words of Lin Manuel Miranda’s Hamilton, “dying is easy, living is harder.”
+In the words of George Washington in Lin Manuel Miranda’s Hamilton, “dying is easy, living is harder.”

 At the global press conference for The Falcon and the Winter Soldier, Anthony Mackie and Sebastian Stan talked about their relationship, on and off screen, and how the show depicts both characters evolving.